Getting psyched up for football? Oh hell yeah!

 Every single other team – 45 other winners – had W-L percentages of .500 (four) or more (the other 41) the season before.

-So, if your team was under .500 last season – and that means you, Buffalo Bills, Cleveland Browns, Tennessee Titans, Jacksonville Jaguars, Houston Texans, Oakland Raiders, New York Giants, Washington Redskins, Detroit Lions, Minnesota Vikings, Tampa Bay Buccaneers, Atlanta Falcons and St. Louis Rams, that you have a little more than a six percent chance of winning the Big Game this go-round.
+So, if your team was under .500 last season – and that means you, Buffalo Bills, Cleveland Browns, Tennessee Titans, Jacksonville Jaguars, Houston Texans, Oakland Raiders, New York Giants, Washington Redskins, Detroit Lions, Minnesota Vikings, Tampa Bay Buccaneers, Atlanta Falcons and St. Louis Rams – then you have a little more than a six percent chance of winning the Big Game this go-round.
 Hey, though, it’s happened, and that means it can happen again.

 |SUPER BOWL WINNER||SEASON||SUPER BOWL||DATE||W||L||T||W-L PCT||PLAYOFFS|